-In 1945, sociologists Kingsley Davis and Wilbert Moore made the claim that inequality has useful consequences for the operation of society.
+- In 1945, sociologists Kingsley Davis and Wilbert Moore made the claim that inequality has useful consequences for the operation of society.
 This claim is consistent with which type of theoretical analysis?

 - a. symbolic-interaction analysis

 - b. social-disorganization analysis

 - c. social-conflict analysis

 - d. structural-functional analysis

 Consider This: Davis and Moore explained that some jobs are not very important and can be performed by just about anyone, while other positions require rare talents and extensive training.
-Linking rewards to the importance of various jobs is therefore useful.
+Linking rewards to the importance of various jobs is therefore a strategy to draw people and talent toward more important work.
 L.O.2.5 Apply sociological theory to the issue of poverty.